BINARY-SPACE/SatView/Documents/Installation.md

 - Compile the solution
 - Launch the '**SatView™ Editor**' for the first time, register the satellite name and enter the password for the 'Administrator' account (i.e. the password for the 'Administrator' account of SatView™ must be identical to the one for the OS)
 - Start building the database; consult the help file '**Editor.chm**' in order to learn how to create & modify databases
-- Launch the '**SatView™ Desktop**' to monitor & control the spacecraft
+- Integrate the system into your ground segment and launch the '**SatView™ Desktop**' to monitor & control the spacecraft